-MTH 163 - Precalculus I 3 credits
+MTH 161-Precalculus I

-Presents college algebra, matrices, and algebraic, exponential, and logarithmic functions.

-Prerequisites: Competency in Math Essentials MTE 1-9 as demonstrated through the placement and diagnostic tests, or by satisfactorily completing the required MTE units or equivalent.
-(Credit will not be awarded for both MTH 163 and MTH 166.)
+Presents topics in power, polynomial, rational, exponential, and logarithmic functions, and systems of equations.
+Prerequisite: Competency in MTE 1-9 as demonstrated through placement or unit completion.
 Lecture 3 hours per week.
+Credit will not be awarded for both MTH 161: Precalculus I and 167: Precalculus w/ Trig or equivalent.

-MTH 164 - Precalculus II 3 credits
+MTH 162-Precalculus II